litestar-org/litestar/docs/usage/9-guards.md

     ...
 ```

-Thus, only an admin user would be able to post a user to `create_user`.
+Thus, only an admin user would be able to send a post request to the `create_user` handler.

 ## Guard Scopes

-Guards can be declared on all levels of the app - the app, routers, controllers and individual route handlers (functions
+Guards can be declared on all levels of the app - the Starlite instance, routers, controllers and individual route
-or methods):
+handlers:

 ```python
 from starlite import Controller, Router, Starlite